 8. Take a class

 A great way to meet locals and other travelers is to take a class while you’re in a new place.
-Whether you’re into yoga, kickboxing, pottery, etc., keep an eye out for flyers around town for classes.
+Whether you’re into yoga, cooking classes, language, pottery, etc., keep an eye out for flyers around town for classes or look at Trip Advisor.
 I’ve noticed that a lot of cafés tend to have a board for this sort of thing.
 If not, check Google Maps for any cultural centers or gyms that offer classes to the public.

 5. Don’t overplan